LabSid-USP/RUBEM/tests/fixtures/AUDIT.md

 - Determinism: the regeneration was executed twice on the same runner (regeneration step plus the byte-exact test's own rerun) and twice locally;
   each host reproduces its own bytes exactly.
-The promoted bytes were also reproduced by the `exact` job on two further hosts of the same image, in other Azure regions (`westus3` and `eastus2`, the latter an AMD EPYC 9V74 with glibc 2.39-0ubuntu8.8) than the generating one (`westcentralus`), so the goldens are not bound to one physical machine of the pool.
+The promoted bytes were also reproduced by the `exact` job on three further hosts of the same image (glibc 2.39-0ubuntu8.8), in Azure regions other than the generating one (`westus3` and `eastus2` vs `westcentralus`) and on both CPU vendors of the hosted pool (an AMD EPYC 9V74 and an Intel Xeon Platinum 8573C), so within an image version the goldens are not bound to one machine or one CPU.
 - Byte-exact reproduction is asserted by the `exact` CI job (`RUBEM_EXACT_GOLDEN=1 pytest -m exact`) on that environment only; every other environment compares semantically with `rtol=1e-5`, `atol=1e-8`.